-A casita is small, detached suite separate from a traditional home; in Spanish, the word literally means “small house”.
+A casita is a detached suite separate from a traditional home; in Spanish, the word literally means “small house”.

-The great part of the concept of a casita’s definition is that the term can be used to describe a broad range of different things.
-At the most basic, the word describes a structure that is unattached from a main, single-family home.
-It usually has it’s own plumbing and electrical systems, and at minimum, a bathroom and small kitchen.
+The term can be used to describe a broad range of different things.
+At the most basic, the word describes a structure that is unattached from the main, single-family home.
+It usually has its own plumbing and electrical systems, and at minimum, a bathroom and small kitchen.

-The amenities provided by casitas vary between homes.
+The amenities provided vary between homes.
 They can resemble second homes or poolside cabanas or be as basic as a single, detached bedroom with basic plumbing and electric capabilities.

 What Are Casitas Typically Used For?

 For different families, the presence of a casita can mean any number of things.
 Some families use these detached homes to house in-laws or other family members in need of a place to stay.
 Others opt to keep their “small house” for personal use, equipping it as an occasional guest house that doubles as an art studio or simply a storage space.